Chapter 44 : Goosebumps

 “We should leave,” he declared urgently.

-I tore my gaze away from the brawl to glance at him, then did a double-take, because over his shoulder, Freddy was carrying… Evelyn’s unconscious body?
+I tore my gaze away from the brawl to glance at the Gryffindor, doing a double-take when I took in his full appearance.
+Because over his shoulder, Freddy was carrying… Evelyn’s unconscious body?

 “Oh my god!”
 I burst, jaw dropping in shock.
 “What happened?”